Improving your project with SBT

 }

-Refactoring build?
+Refactoring the build?

 import sbt._